flo-compbio/gopca/docs/source/intro.rst

 visualized as a heat map.
 This visualization, referred to as the **signature matrix**, aims to provide a systematic and easily interpretable view of biologically relevant expression patterns in the data.
-Together with other GO-PCA outputs, it can serve as a powerful starting point for exploratory data analysis and hypothesis generation.
-The `GO-PCA paper`__ contains a detailed description of the method.
+Together with other *GO-PCA* visualizations, it can serve as a powerful starting point for exploratory data analysis and hypothesis generation.
+The method is described in detail in an `open-access research article`__.

 __ go_pca_paper_